 Torr Scientific relocated to a modern 410 m2 factory in Bexhill-on-Sea, East Sussex in August 2009.
 A 270 m2 first floor extension was completed in October 2011 increasing floor space at the Sussex manufacturing site to 690 m2.
+A second adjoining factory and cleanroom was built in 2015 expanding floor space to over 1200m2.

 In response to demand from customers requiring contamination free products for UHV applications, the company invested in a new 110 m2 cleanroom to provide a laboratory manufacturing facility in which thin-film coatings and hermetic seals are processed, and UHV and Optical instrumentation is assembled, inspected and packed.